-Everyone’s getting excited for the holidays, especially your kids!
+Everyone’s getting excited about the holidays, especially your kids!
 Help them use some of that creative energy with these adorable and easy child-friendly holiday crafts.
 Not only are these a productive outlet for your child’s holiday excitement, but they’re fun activities for you to enjoy together, and they’ll look amazing decorating your winter home.

 For a quick and simple Christmas tree look, let your children add some color to a bowlful of rice and then use that and other colorful crafting tidbits to decorate a styrofoam tree!
-All you have to do is brush the tree with glue and watch your child cover it trunk to tree top in bright details and ornaments.
+All you have to do is brush the tree with glue and watch your child cover it trunk to treetop in bright details and ornaments.

 If your child loves animals, this winter decoration will be doubly exciting!
 Upcycle a couple empty toilet paper rolls or paper towel tubes into sparkling white owls to adorn your Christmas tree, mantel, or staircase.
 It’s as easy as folding, painting, and sticking on decoration.

 Have your kids blow up some small balloons, and then set them up with all different colors of yarn.
 The glue can get a little messy, so you might want to craft outdoors or in the garage.
 The yarn wrapping will be quick and easy once they get the hang of it, and removing the balloon after their ornament is dry might be the most fun and satisfying part!